robindrost/docs-1/docs/web-sdk.md

 Livery supports the last two major versions of these browsers:

-- Desktop
-  - Chrome
-  - Safari
-  - Edge
-  - Firefox
+- Desktop: Chrome, Safari, Edge, Firefox
-- Android
-  - Samsung
-  - Chrome
+- Android: Samsung, Chrome
-- iOS
-  - Safari
-- iPad OS
-  - Safari
+- iOS/iPad OS: Safari

 If you want to support Firefox and Edge, begin by loading polyfills: